mberkowski/mysql-simple-adapter-php/README.md

 ##Description
-The MySQL Simple Adapter is a function definition shim intended as a basic, probably incomplete adapter between the old deprecated `ext/mysql` extension and `ext/mysqli`.
+The MySQL Simple Adapter is a function definition shim intended as a basic, but incomplete adapter between the old deprecated `ext/mysql` extension and `ext/mysqli`.
+It supplies many commonly used `mysql_*()` functions and aims to emulate their behavior exactly or as closely as possible with equivalent features of MySQLi.

 Use of the adapter **is not recommended**.
 Instead, it is recommended to update code to make use of PDO or MySQLi via prepared statements.